 West Michigan's abundant forests helped fuel Grand Rapids' rise as "furniture capital of the world" in the late 19th-early 20th centuries.
 While many hardwoods were sacrificed to sawmills in those years, Grand Rapids remains a tree-lover's paradise.

 Each year, the Kent County Road Commission releases four fall color routes that showcase the vibrant colors of the season and the natural beauty of the area.
-Check out this year’s suggestions.
+Each route offers multiple loops of varying lengths, and identifies parks and bridges along the way.

 Fall Photo Spots